 What’s a brand?

-Before I dive into the importance of branding and how to build a brand, let’s go back to basics: What is a brand?
+Before I dive into the importance of branding and how to build a brand, let’s go back to the basics: What is a brand?

 A brand is a feature or set of features that distinguish one organization from another.
 A brand is typically comprised of a name, tagline, logo or symbol, design, brand voice, and more.
 It also refers to the overall experience a customer undergoes when interacting with a business — as a shopper, customer, social media follower, or mere passerby.